-I am creeping up on 10,000 cards in Anki, and I’ve been doing this for over 4 years.
+I am creeping up on 10,000 cards in Anki, and I’ve been doing this for over four years.
 It’s probably the most impactful habit I have in terms of impact over time invested.

 He stores large concepts in his custom-made Zettelkasten system

-Zettelkasten is German for “slip box” and is a method to manage knowledge.
-Basically, you take ideas from books, articles or conversations and write those ideas on note cards, collect them in a central database, and link them together so that you can start to find larger relationships between concepts you’re learning.
+Zettelkasten—German for “slip box”—is a method to manage knowledge.
+Basically, you take ideas from books, articles, or conversations and write those ideas on note cards, collect them in a central database, and link them together so that you can start to find larger relationships between concepts you’re learning.

 In the beginning, I would actually use physical note cards that I would hand-write and keep on my desk as my Zettelkasten.

-Keeping a physical system started to get out of hand, so I tried a bunch of software solutions — Workflowy, Dynalist, Notion — but they were all too slow, didn’t have the features I wanted, and I worried about how they’d age.
+Keeping a physical system started to get out of hand, so I tried a bunch of software solutions—Workflowy, Dynalist, Notion—but they were all too slow and didn’t have the features I wanted, and I worried about how they’d age.
 I wanted a system that I could use for life.